top of page

 After assessing your brickwork's condition, prepare for the restoration.
 Here are essential steps to follow:

-Research Historical Techniques: Familiarize yourself with the historical construction methods specific to your home.
+1. Research Historical Techniques: Familiarise yourself with the historical construction methods specific to your home.
 For example, knowing typical patterns and materials used in your region will aid in accurate restoration.

 Techniques for Restoring Heritage Brickwork